mdcassano/gpt-risk-meters-hackathon/DEMOSCRIPT.md

-This is the script we will follow when recording the demo for the hackathon:

-* Load the VM Explore screen containing the new openai enhanced creation ability

-This is the Cisco Vulnerability Management, CVM, Explore screen.
-Our users spend a lot of time on this screen and this is what we have improved with OpenAI for this hackathon.
-Our team is the "Where we are going, we need AI" team, and it consists of Michael Cassano, Jason Garber, Abhishek Abhishek and Vladimir Maslo.
-Our software works by grouping endpoints into Risk meters, we then show how much vulnerability risk is in each Risk meter.
-But first customers need to define a risk meter and it can be a little awkward for them to learn our highly technical syntax and it often involves trial and error that can be frustrating.

-With OpenAI we used a GPT model to help our users get started with plain english.
-Let me show you.

-* Open the risk meter creation box
-* Type out some plain english
+Hello, this is the demo submission for team "Where we are going, we need AI".

+The team consists of Michael Cassano, Ahbishek Ahbishek, Jason Garber and Vladimir Maslo.

+We integrated GPT-4 into Cisco Vulnerability Management to simplify how users create and explain asset searches.
+This leads to a better user experience and transforms sales demos into an impressive displays of innovation.

+Let me show you how it works.

+This is the Explore screen of our product, customers use it to construct and save groups of assets called asset searches.
+For new users, creating an asset search is problematic due to the difficult syntax.
+Our improvement solves this.

-* Get the syntax
+- Show the plain english to syntax
-* Save the meter

-We now have a risk meter with valid syntax starting with plain english.
-Users can either save this and be done or they have a starting place to improve their search.
-This is a big improvement.
-We accomplished this by crafting a prompt focused on our business terms which we built into a backend service in python.
-We then built that backend service into the UI as you just saw.
+In addition to making it easier to create asset searches.
+We have leveraged our prompting to offer plain english explanations of existing asset searches.
+Users can now revisit existing syntax and have it explained to them in plain english instead of having to comb through the technicalities.

+- Paste in a difficult syntax

+We created this capability by explaining our product in a robust prompt for use in GPT-4.
+We then built a microservice that makes synchronous calls to Azure's OpenAI API.
+We then wired the new microservice into the user interface of our existing web system.
+We built a testing harness to ensure that tweaks make to the AI prompts did not result in breaking changes in the AI responses.

+With GPT-4 we were able to rapidly prototype our ideas and spend the majority of our time engineering the user experience and expanding the prompt for our use case.

-* Show the repo, show the prompt
+- Show the Github link and the base prompt

+We can provide access to the Github repository where all the technical details can be found.

-Thank you for watching our hackathon demo, please reach out to us if you have any questions.
+Thank you for watching our demo submission.